Delaware Launches Pilot Program to Expand Availability of Ready-to-go Laboratory Space

 The state’s Council on Development Finance (CDF) allocated up to $3 million from the Delaware Strategic Fund (DSF) in December, and Governor John Carney committed to including additional funding from the FY22 budget during his Jan.
 26 State of the State address.

 Delaware Prosperity Partnership (DPP) is ready to begin vetting companies to ensure they are at the right phase to qualify for the grant.
 Companies will need to be partnered with developers on a specific project to apply.
-The state will begin reviewing qualified applicants as soon as they have cleared the vetting process, said DPP Director of Innovation Ariel Gruswitz.
-Companies or developers interested in learning more or applying for the grant may contact Gruswitz at firstname.lastname@example.org.
+The state will begin reviewing qualified applicants as soon as they have cleared the vetting process.

-“We’re dealing with a two-pronged challenge,” Gruswitz said.
+“We’re dealing with a two-pronged challenge,” said Ariel Gruswitz, DPP Director of Innovation.
 “We have a shortage of ready-to-go lab space – which is a growing challenge that faces every state because of increased demand from bioscience companies.
 Secondly, many Delaware developers have not, to date, undertaken these types of projects due to the complexity and higher costs to increase lab space inventory.”

 Some of the companies DPP wants to help do not have the cashflow to justify building out lab space and are more inclined to use their capital to get their products to market, Gruswitz added.